Breakend/NeurIPS/README.md

 It might be offensive to some.

 Or it might be annoying to others (try searching for "NIPS" in Google image search...
-It's not about the conference.
+It's not about the conference).

 This is to host the conference content under a different acronym to avoid those problems for now until the board catches up